daniellangnet/mt-gtm-outbound-agent/README.md

 - Run the sample workflow (invokes SayHello via the client):
   - `python -m scripts.run_workflow`

+- For quick & easy local development, you can use a dev harness like `python -m scripts.dev`

 ## Migrations
 We're using dbmate for simple, raw SQL database migrations.